 My make-up bag is now, you guessed it, very simple.
 As pictured above I have:

 Most days I just wear mascara but once or twice a week I like to jazz things up and put on my ‘face’ for date night or just because.

 Now, I’m not into shopping for make-up.
 I find it overwhelming and have bought a lot of useless products in my lifetime.
 The items I have right now are great, work well for my skin type, colouring and needs.
 How did I find them?
 I asked other people what they used.

 If you’re make-up challenged ask for help.
 Not necessarily from a sales person but from someone that has a look that you like.
 I found my tinted moisturizer from my older sister and my eye shadow kit from my twin (who found it via a friend).
 The lipstick was purchased from the make-up artist I had for my wedding.
 I’ll run through a couple of the products because I like them a lot.
+You can also look at various sites that review products so you can get good recommendations on products that fight aging while they make you look good.
 Note: some of them are what I would consider spendy.
-But, as you can see, I don’t have a lot of make-up and what I have I use.
+But, as you can see, I don’t have a lot of make-up and what I have I use

 Laura Mercier Tinted Moisturizer.
 If you’re not into heavy foundation this stuff is great.
 I recommend the foundation primer as well because the tinted moisturizer seems to look better with it on.
 I’ve experimented with drug stores brands of tinted moisturizer before but never found one that worked this well.
 If you have a cheap drugstore find let me know in the comments.